xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/nget.md

 <h1 class="heading"><span class="name">Read Text File</span><span class="command">R←{X} ⎕NGET Y</span></h1>

 This function reads the contents of the specified text file.
-See also Write Text File on page 1.
+See also [Write Text File](nput.md).

 `Y` is either a character vector/scalar containing the name of the file to be read, or a 2-item vector whose first item is the file name and whose second is an integer scalar specifying `flags` for the operation.